 The word private has got so many positive connotations – peace, tranquility, luxury, personal service.
-Let’s face it, people tend to prefer private over public in most situations: private bathrooms, private transfers, private parts… okay, ignore that one.
-But, when on safari, would you rather choose a private nature reserve or public National park?
+Let’s face it, people tend to prefer private over public in most situations: private bathrooms, private transfers… But, when on safari, would you rather choose a private nature reserve or public national park?

 In my experience, there seems to be a disconnect between what a private nature reserve offers and what people think of them.
 When I told my animal loving friend I was visiting Africa on Foot in Klaserie Nature Reserve, she asked whether I knew they would place bait to force the animals closer to camp.
 Well, friend, no I didn’t.
 And nor do I believe it.